DOCA SNAP-4 Service Guide

 SR-IOV

-After configuration is finished, no disk is expected to be exposed in the hypervisor.
-The disk only appears in the VM after the PCIe VF is assigned to it using the virtualization manager.
-If users want to use the device from the hypervisor, they must bind the PCIe VF manually.
+After completing the SR-IOV configuration, no disk will be exposed in the hypervisor by default.
+The disk will only appear within the VM after the associated PCIe VF is assigned to the VM using the virtualization manager (e.g., libvirt, VMware, etc.).
+If you need to use the device directly from the hypervisor, manually bind the PCIe VF to the desired driver.

 Hot-plug PFs do not support SR-IOV.